What is modified adjusted gross income (MAGI)?

 MAGI FAQ

-Here are a few of the most commonly asked questions about MAGI:
+Here are the answers to a few of the most commonly asked questions about MAGI:

-MAGI may include nontaxable Social Security benefits but not Supplemental Security Income.
+MAGI may include nontaxable Social Security benefits but not Supplemental Security Income (SSI).

 MAGI isn’t on a specific line on your tax return.
 But you can find your AGI on line 11 of your IRS Form 1040.
 You could then use that to manually calculate your MAGI by adding back in certain deductions.

-MAGI is typically different from your gross income and your AGI, but you can use both figures to calculate your MAGI.
-Understanding what your MAGI is could help you understand which credits or deductions you may be eligible for.
+MAGI is your AGI with certain items added back in.
+Knowing your MAGI could help you determine which credits or deductions you may be eligible for.

 Want to learn more about taxes?
 Check out this guide for a closer look at what to know when filing taxes, or consider reaching out to a tax professional.